EmaroLab/gesture_based_interface/README.md

 ## Objective of the Project
 The aim of the project is to develop a **Gesture Based Interface**(GBI) for the Baxter robot, especially for industrial usages.
-The interface is designed to control robots in a very easy and intuitive way, by wearing a **smartwatch** in charge of recognizing a set of gestures.
-In order to improve the management of the Baxter and enforce the overall security, we introduced Bluetooth **beacons** and a **Kinect** camera.
+The interface is designed to control robots in a very easy and intuitive way, by wearing a smartwatch in charge of recognizing a set of gestures.
+In order to improve the management of the Baxter and enforce the overall security, we introduced **Bluetooth beacons** and a **Kinect** camera.

-When an operator approaches the Baxter, it's possible for him to perform several operations by navigating through a **GUI** displayed on the monitor placed on the robot's head.
-These functionalities include record, play, create sequences, perform playbacks etc..
+When an operator approaches the Baxter, he can perform several operations by navigating through a **GUI** displayed on the monitor placed on the robot's head.
+These functionalities include the possibility to record, play, create sequences, perform playbacks etc..

-The overall architecture is based on **ROS**.
+The overall architecture is based on **ROS**
-Our project aims at total scalability, so each module can be improved or replaced replaceable without any changes on the others.
+Our project aims at total scalability, so each module can be improved or replaced without any changes on the others.
 The project exploits different Off-The-Shelf software systems, as well as innovative ideas in order to perform efficient communication with Android devices and Qt5 interfaces.

-## The System’s Architecture
+## System Architecture
 <p align="center">
 <img src="General_Architecture.png">
 </p>